drummyfish/mirrors/README.txt

 This repository contains experiments with new algorithms for rendering non-planar mirrors using OpenGL.
-It is a part of Master's Thesis project at FIT BUT.
+It is a part of master's thesis project at FIT BUT.

 The repository structure is following: